 - Bro # 2 Dan – Played tight end at Maryland and was selected by the Detroit Lions in the 2009 NFL Draft.
-Currently plays for the Cleveland Browns.
 (Takes the longest to get dressed)

-- Bro # 3 Chris – NFL Fullback.
+- Bro # 3 Chris – Former NFL Fullback.
 (Still holds high school lifting records)

 - Bro # 4 Rob – Played football at Arizona where he shattered all receiving and touchdown records.
 Currently starting Tight End New England Patriots.
 (Can speak English and Spanish)

-- Bro # 5 Glenn – Currently a freshman at Kansas State University.
+- Bro # 5 Glenn – Currently a FullBack for the New England Patriots.
 (Favorite day of the week is tuesday!)

 Rob Gronkowski attended Williamsville North High School near Buffalo, New York for three years.
 He played football as a tight end and basketball as a center.
 As a junior, he recorded 36 receptions for 648 yards and seven touchdowns, and 73 tackles and six sacks on defense.
 He was named an All-Western New York first-team and All-State second-team player.